knative/docs/docs/eventing/features/kreference-mapping.md

 to a templated URI.

 !!! note
-    Currently only PingSource supports this experimental feature.
+    Currently only PingSource supports this feature.

 For example, you can directly reference non-addressable resources anywhere that Knative Eventing accepts a reference, such as for a PingSource sink, or a